Cloud303/wafr-remediations/cloudformation/kms/kms-service-keys.md

 The template creates the following resources based on the parameter values:

-- KMS keys for enabled services
+- KMS keys for selected services
 - KMS key aliases
 - IAM managed policies for S3 and SSM keys

 ## Outputs